FORTIFIED Roofing at Lapeyre: Cost Guides by City

 Best for: New construction or major renovations where walls are open for structural work.

-Contact your Texas insurer to ask specifically about FORTIFIED discounts—availability varies by carrier.
+Contact your Texas insurer to ask specifically about Class 4 or FORTIFIED documentation.
+Availability and value vary by carrier.

 - Standard roof replacement cost: $18,000